ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 To understand what makes the Transformer tick, we must focus on Attention.
 Let's start with the input that goes into it, and then look at how it processes that input.

-## How does the input sequence reach Attention
+## How does the input sequence reach the Attention module

 The Attention module is present in every Encoder in the Encoder stack, as well as every Decoder in the Decoder stack.
 We'll zoom in on the Encoder attention first.